microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Publishing.md

 If it's 3.1 or later, it figures out the path you've imported relative to the package, and reads from the package's `ts3.1` folder.
 That's what that `{ "*": ["ts3.1/*"] }` means - if you're familiar with path mapping today, it works exactly like that.

-So in the above example, if we're importing from `"package-name"`, TypeScruot will try to resolve from `[...]/node_modules/package-name/ts3.1/index.d.ts` (and other relevant paths) when running in TypeScript 3.1.
+In the above example, if we're importing from `"package-name"`, TypeScript will try to resolve from `[...]/node_modules/package-name/ts3.1/index.d.ts` (and other relevant paths) when running in TypeScript 3.1.
 If we import from `package-name/foo`, we'll try to look for `[...]/node_modules/package-name/ts3.1/foo.d.ts` and `[...]/node_modules/package-name/ts3.1/foo/index.d.ts`.

 What if we're not running in TypeScript 3.1 in this example?